plainionist/plainionist.github.io/_drafts/2018-02-11-Implementing-Clean-Architecture-UseCases.md

 Interpreting plain text fields and generic tags and giving these information business semantics is about business rules.
 So I want to have this logic in the "use case circle".
 Guided by the SRP I would say

-&rArr; First use case interactor found
+&#10142; First use case interactor found

 <picture of class WorkitemParserInteractor with "ParseFruit", "ParseConfidenceLevel">